Do cats like snow?

 5. Cavaletti poles

 When a dog has stiff joints, they have a reduced range of motion.
 Their back paws don’t have the flexibility to reach as far forward.
 Cavaletti pole exercises help because your dog has to flex and extend their legs to step over the poles on the ground.
-By lifting up their leg higher they increase their flexor and extender muscles and their range of motion.
+By lifting their leg higher, they increase their flexor and extender muscles and their range of motion.

 Your veterinary physiotherapist can advise you on the right number of repetitions and the correct spacing between the poles, according to the condition and size of your dog.
 If you have the wrong spacing, your dog could stand on the pole and slip.
 Also, if your dog has a really low flight arc and is unable to lift their leg very high at all, ground poles may not be appropriate.